shirashiki/datascience/rproject/README.md

 - For task 2 (Extracts only the measurements on the mean and standard deviation for each measurement), I kept only variables related to mean() and std(), as described in features_info.txt.
+- In the script source, check comments to see when project tasks were performed.

 **Running the script**